(c) RebelPawz Maine Coons 2020

 You will get a feel for the breeder when you communicate with them.
 Whether they care about the kittens or whether they just want to make a sale.
 Look for things like the type of food they feed their cats, what their contract covers, how they communicate with you, as well as what testing they do.
 A good breeder will show their cats to ensure they are breeding within the breed standard.
 Even if it doesn't worry you, if your kitten is show quality or not, the breeder should have knowledge of what makes up a true type Maine Coon.
 Visit if you can and ask to see all the cats, not just the kittens.
 Do they look healthy and well cared for and happy?
 Are they kept caged in poor conditions?
 Do they seem lethargic or have obvious signs of illness such as runny eyes or diarrhea?

 Good luck with the search for the perfect kitten!
-Remember cats are not disposable items, they are a life time committment, easily up to 15-20 years.
+Remember cats are not disposable items, they are a life time commitment, easily up to 15 years.
 When you buy a kitten it is your responsibility for the rest of its life.
 Choose carefully now and be prepared to wait for the right kitten for you, don't rush.

-We are more than happy to help with purchases (at very favourable rates) of litter trays, kitty litter, transport cages, Royal Canin biscuits, Nutrience Grain Free biscuits, beds, toys etc. We have cages and litter trays on hand.
+We are more than happy to help with purchases (at very favourable rates) of litter trays (we have a supply), kitty litter, transport cages (we have a Maine Coon sized supply), Royal Canin biscuits, Nutrience Grain Free biscuits, Blackhawk Biscuits, beds, toys etc. We have the cages and litter trays on site.
 Just ask and we can chat about it.

 We are happy to supply help with feeding suggestions or any ongoing problems there may be.
 Our cats and kittens are fed a mixture of raw food (mince and our own minced chicken frame mix, see more details about this on our other info page) and Royal Canin Maine Coon biscuits, grain free Nutrience biscuits and in the case of kittens Royal Canin kitten biscuits.